 - Use location bid adjustments.
 Increasing/decreasing bids for locations that show good/poor performance metrics help you spend your budget effectively.

-So, we’ve got 4 ways of reducing ineffective Google Ads spending.
+So, we’ve got 4 ways of reducing inefficient Google Ads spending.
 Let’s take a closer look at how to implement them.

 Take a look at an example.
 We’re running a campaign for a health and wellbeing platform.
 Along with relevant search queries like “workplace wellbeing” or “corporate wellbeing,” we’re getting clicks from irrelevant queries like “support remote teams meaning” or “feedback on wellbeing at work.”